SuxinL/Notes/todo/2023/main.md

 - [ ] replace wechat account
 ___
 - [ ] how to learn
+- [ ] how to find a command based on goals in Ubuntu
 - [ ] rethink languages & English
 - [ ] motivation: operant conditioning
 - [ ] critical thinking